Remove Algebraic Loops

 Simulink displays a warning that the Minimize algebraic loop occurrences parameter has no effect.

 Simulink terminates the simulation and displays an error that the Minimize algebraic loop occurrences parameter has no effect.

 When you enable the Block reduction optimization in Model Configuration Parameters, Simulink collapses certain groups of blocks into a single, more efficient block, or removes them entirely.
 Enabling block reduction results in faster execution during model simulation and in generating code.

 Enabling block reduction can also help Simulink solve artificial algebraic loops.

 Consider the following model.

 Initially, block reduction is turned off.
 When you simulate this model, the Atomic Unit subsystem and Gain and Compare to Constant blocks are part of an algebraic loop that Simulink cannot solve.

-If you enable block reduction and sorted order, and resimulate the model, Simulink does not display the sorted order for blocks that have been reduced.
+If you enable block reduction and execution order, and simulate the model again, Simulink does not display the execution order for blocks that have been reduced.
 You can now quickly see which blocks have been reduced.